The Atacama Crossing (Chile) is a seven-day, six-stage, 250-kilometer / 150-mile footrace across the Atacama Desert of Chile

 At the Overnight Checkpoint, there will usually be a tent in which competitors can sleep as well as a campfire or stove where hot water is available for drinks and meals.

-The Atacama Crossing (Chile) 2018 starts on 30 September and is the fourteenth edition of the race.
+The Atacama Crossing (Chile) 2019 starts on 29 September and is the fifteenth edition of the race.

 The Atacama Desert is recognized as the driest place on earth - it is 50 times more arid than California's Death Valley.